ebzzry/ebzzry.github.io/en/fkd/lambda-calculus.md

 ### <a name="addition"></a> Addition

 What if you wanted to perform `2+3`?
-Fortunately, the successor function can do that for you.
+Fortunately, the successor function can do that.
 You express that as `2S3`, where you replace `+` as the infix operator.
-The addition function is defined
+The addition function is defined as:
-as:

 ```scheme
 Name: A